GreenBeanGravy/FA11y/README.md

 First, you'll need Python 3.9 or later installed on your machine.
 MAKE SURE you check the box to "add Python to Path" during installation!

 1. Download the latest release.
-2. Open a CMD/Terminal window in the folder where you downloaded FA11y.
+2. Extract and place the folder anywhere.
+Make sure you do not place the folder inside of the Fortnite directory, or inside of any System Folders.
-3. Install the required Python packages using the command:
+3. Open the folder, and run `installer.py`.
+Wait until it closes to proceed.
-    `pip install -r requirements.txt`
+4. Viola!
+You should now be able to run `FA11y.py` with no issues.
-4. Optional: Add your own Points of Interest (POIs) in `POI.txt`
+5. Optional: Add your own Points of Interest (POIs) in `POI.txt`

 ## Usage